Senior Pastor: Jon Ellingson

 As an oldest son, Jon grew up learning his dad’s excavating business.
 After graduating from high school, he attended college with the desire to learn more about running the family business with the goal of eventually taking it over himself.
 He graduated in 2008 with a bachelor’s degree in Automotive Management from the school of business.
 After finishing college he returned to Wisconsin and continued work for the family business.
 While he greatly enjoyed the time working with his dad and gaining practical experience, eventually he developed a strong desire to be more involved in the ministry.
 He began to be more involved in serving in the local church and began to take seminary courses through correspondence in the hopes of gaining more Biblical training.

 The conflict between his desire to eventually take over his dad’s business and his own desire to serve the Lord in ministry came to a head when he met his wife.
 They made the decision to further pursue ministry direction by attending seminary.
 He graduated from seminary in 2013 with a Masters of Arts in Ministry.
 He served for nearly five years as an assistant pastor in Eastern Montana before moving to the Flathead.
-He and his wife Stephanie have been married for seven years.
-They have two children: Asher (age 4) and Gabriella (age 1).
+He and his wife Stephanie have been married for nine years.
+They have two children: Asher (age 6) and Gabriella (age 3).

 Assistant Pastor: Nathan Dupea